 Before we proceed to the actual flashing process, we need to download the firmware we wish to flash on the Omega to your computer.
 Open your web browser and go to the Onion firmware repo.
 We will flash firmware

 v0.1.10 b160, which is the latest at the time of writing.
-Copy it to your USB stick and put it in the root directory - the top level of your USB drive, not in a folder or directory.
+Copy it to your USB stick (formatted in FAT-32) and put it in the root directory - the top level of your USB drive, not in a folder or directory.
 Rename it to

 omega2.bin and your recovery USB stick is ready

 Step 3: Activating Recovery mode from USB storage